 During the Korean Conflict flew 101 combat missions in the P-51 and F-80

 In 1966 was named vice commander of the 8th Tactical Fighter Wing in Thailand, flying 78 combat missions over North Vietnam

 As commander of an Air Force base in Libya, Chappie faced down a threatening Libyan Colonel named Mohamar Khadafi over his attempted entry into the General’s base

-First black four-star general in the history of the USAF
+First African-American four-star general in the history of the USAF